 Appointment of Administrative [and Convening] Agent[s]; Status, Duties and Fee

-The Participating UN Organizations hereby appoint the Multi-Partner Trust Fund Office (hereinafter referred to as the “Administrative Agent”) and [name of Convening Agent] (hereinafter referred to as the “Convening Agent”) to serve as their Administrative Agent [and Convening Agent respectively] in connection with the Programme, in accordance with the terms and conditions set out in this Memorandum of Understanding.
-The Administrative Agent [and Convening Agent] accept[s] this appointment on the understanding that the Participating UN Organizations assume full programmatic and financial accountability for the funds disbursed to them by the Administrative Agent.
+The Participating UN Organizations hereby appoint the Multi-Partner Trust Fund Office (hereinafter referred to as the “Administrative Agent”) and UNDP (hereinafter referred to as the “Convening Agent”) to serve as their Administrative Agent and Convening Agent respectively in connection with the Programme, in accordance with the terms and conditions set out in this Memorandum of Understanding.
+The Administrative Agent and Convening Agent accept this appointment on the understanding that the Participating UN Organizations assume full programmatic and financial accountability for the funds disbursed to them by the Administrative Agent.
 This appointment will continue until it expires, or is terminated, in accordance with Section X below.

 The Administrative Agent will be accountable for effective and impartial fiduciary management and financial reporting, and on behalf of the Participating UN Organizations, the Administrative Agent will: